imwood04/Python-Refresh/README.md

 # Python-Refresh
-Touching Up on my python so a lot of random things
+Touching Up on my python so doing a lot of random problems given to be solved